 If you are into building guitars (chances are since you are on a custom guitar building site you most likely are) then you probably have spent quite a bit of time tinkering with your guitar’s look and feel.
 But what about the sound it produces?
 How does the simple act of picking a guitar string produce sound from an amplifier?

-In the article below we are going to cover the basics of how an electric guitar actually works to produce sound.
+In the article below we are going to cover the basics of how an electric guitar works to produce sound.
 This should be of interest to anyone making their own guitar as it will give you an insight into what’s going on inside the guitar and perhaps give you some ideas on how to modify and experiment with the electronics of your guitar.

 The Components That Create or Control Sound

-While it’s true that the timber, hardware and playing ability can affect your tone we are going to concentrate on the parts responsible for creating or controlling sound e.g. your pickups, tone and volume pots and toggle switch and the way these components all work together.
+While it’s true that the timber, hardware and your own playing ability can affect your tone we are going to concentrate on the parts responsible for creating or controlling sound e.g. your pickups, tone, volume pots and pickup selector switch and the way these components all work together.

 In a very basic sense, your pickups create a magnetic field that is disturbed when guitar strings are vibrated above it.
 This, in turn, converts the vibration of the guitar strings into a current.
-The current is then sent through to your output jack where the signal then passes through your lead into your amplifier, where it is well… amplified.
+The current is then sent through to your output jack where the signal then passes through your lead into your amplifier, where it is amplified.
 Different gauge strings vibrate at different rates e.g. an A string will typically vibrate at 440 cycles per second (440 hertz) which creates a current of 440 hertz in the pickup.

 Along the way, this signal passes through your volume and tone pots where you can either increase the amount of signal and specific frequencies of the signal which in turn affects your overall volume and tone.
 The pickup selector switch allows you to choose which pickup (or a combination of pickups) are active.